 If you hand in your notice and are asked to leave immediately, don’t argue or get angry.
 Simply thank your boss for the opportunity to work there and go clear out your desk.

 Large businesses are often used to employees coming and going.
 If you work for a small business, it can be a little trickier for the owner to remain detached when you leave.
 Have some sympathy for this–remember, this is her life’s work–but don’t let it change how you do things.
 Even if she reacts badly, or levels personal attacks at you or your work, remain professional.

 Offer to train your replacement

-Any new prospects may call your old employer for a reference, so it’s important to leave a good impression when you go.
+If you haven’t already secured a new position, any new prospects may call your old employer for a reference.
+For this reason and others, it’s important to leave a good impression when you go.